Israel's first open attack on Iran targets missile sites and apparently spares oil and nuclear ones

 Israel is also widely thought to be behind a limited airstrike in April near a major air base in Iran that hit the radar system for a Russian-made air defense battery.
 Iran had fired a wave of missiles and drones at Israel in April, causing minimal damage, after two Iranian generals were killed in an apparent Israeli airstrike on an Iranian diplomatic post in Syria.

+Images released by Israel’s military showed members preparing to depart for the strikes in American-made F-15 and F-16 warplanes.

-Israel’s attack effectively told Iran it would not remain silent, while not taking out highly visible or symbolic facilities that could prompt a significant response from Iran, said Yoel Guzansky, a researcher at Tel Aviv’s Institute for National Security Studies who formerly worked for Israel’s National Security Council.
+Israel’s attack did not take out highly visible or symbolic facilities that could prompt a significant response from Iran, said Yoel Guzansky, a researcher at Tel Aviv’s Institute for National Security Studies who formerly worked for Israel’s National Security Council.

 Israel has again shown its military precision and capabilities are superior to Iran's, said Sanam Vakil, the director of the Middle East and North Africa program at the London-based think tank Chatham House.

-Nuclear facilities and oil installations were seen as possible targets for Israel's response, before U.S. President Joe Biden's administration won assurances from Israel in mid-October that it would not hit such targets.
+Biden's administration won assurances from Israel in mid-October that it would not hit nuclear facilities and oil installations.

-After the strikes, the streets in Iran's capital were calm and children went to school and shops opened as usual.
-The only sign of concern was long lines at the gas stations — a regular occurrence in Tehran when military violence flares as people stock up on fuel.
+After the strikes, the streets in Iran's capital were calm and children went to school and shops opened.
+There were long lines at the gas stations — a regular occurrence in Tehran when military violence flares as people stock up on fuel.
 But some Tehran residents seemed anxious and avoided conversations with an Associated Press reporter.

 Israel’s opposition leader, Yair Lapid, criticized the decision to avoid “strategic and economic targets," saying on X that “we could and should have exacted a much heavier price from Iran.”